AlexandraGF/FT-ratingScore/README.md

 ## How to use FT Rating Score

-1. Open a browser and type ``` https://ft-rating.herokuapp.com/ ```
+1. Click on the link [FT Rating Score website](https://ft-rating.herokuapp.com/)
 2. For rating Financial Times, you need to click on one of the smiley options.
 3. If you want to reset the values, please refresh the page.
 4. You can click on different rating options and you can see the changes in real-time.

 If the heroku website is not displayed like in the screenshots or not working, please clear your Browsing Data - cached images and files (it may happen on Chrome)